rpulusani/UI-work/src/client/app/hateoas_factory/README.md

 # HATEOASFactory

-HATEOASFactory outputs angular services based on a 'service definition' and combines it with their initial endpoint call to allow easy hal focused development within module controllers.
+HATEOASFactory outputs angular services based on a 'service definition' (think: fat model) and combines it with their initial endpoint call to allow easy hal focused development within module controllers.

 ### Installation
 Defined as a core MPS module and included via require.
 Example of  injection into a factory along with a service definition: